ARM-software/CMSIS-DSP/dsppp/Examples/README.md

 - `autodiff_regression.cpp` trains a cubic polynomial to approximate a sine wave.
 It demonstrates RMSProp, reusable graphs, parameter freezing, and saving model parameters.
+- `autodiff_lms.cpp` identifies an unknown FIR filter with a per-sample LMS update expressed as quadratic error, reverse differentiation, and SGD.
+It is an educational demonstration; the specialized CMSIS-DSP LMS functions are more efficient for production filtering.
 - `autodiff_iris.cpp` trains a small classifier on the Iris flower dataset.
   It uses Adam and reserves 30 of the 150 samples for a final test that is not used during training.